-Looking for a healthy Christmas treat?
+Looking for a healthier Christmas treat?
 Well look no further.
-Here at You Totally Got This HQ I am getting into the festive spirit with this sugar-free gluten-free Christmas shortbread recipe.
+Here at You Totally Got This HQ I am getting into the festive spirit with this sugar free, gluten free Christmas shortbread recipe.
 The secret?
 Stevia, a natural sweetener extracted from the leaves of the stevia plant.
 It is 100% natural, has zero calories and is 300 x sweeter than sugar.
 And if you think you haven’t got time for Christmas cooking, think again!
 These guilt free and delicious festive treats will be ready in just 30 minutes.Print

-- 50 grams of butter
+- 50 grams butter

-- 1 tablespoon of stevia
+- 1 tablespoon stevia

-- 60 grams of 85% or above dark chocolate
+- 60 grams 85% or above dark chocolate

 - Your favourite toppings, I used desiccated coconut, bee pollen and freeze dried pomegranate seeds

-- Step 1 Line a baking tray with baking paper, and preheat your oven to 180 degrees celsius.
+- Line a baking tray with baking paper, and preheat your oven to 180C/350F.

-- Step 10 Heat the chocolate in the microwave for 30 seconds and then stir.
+- Heat the chocolate in the microwave for 30 seconds and then stir.
 After that put the bowl back in for another 15 seconds.
 If the chocolate is not fully melted put it back in the microwave for another 5 to 10 seconds, but watch it carefully so it does not burn.

 - Stevia is available in the baking section of your local supermarket.
-Here at You Totally Got This we use organic stevia from Natvia.

 - If you have leftover melted chocolate pour it into small patty pans and pop it in the freezer for a post Christmas treat.